-This is the costs your lender will charge you for arranging your mortgage.
-Some lenders will allow the fee to be added to your mortgage, but this means you will be charged interest on it over the term of the mortgage.
+These are the costs your lender will charge you for arranging your mortgage.
+Some lenders will allow the fee to be added on to your mortgage, but this means you will be charged interest on it over the mortgage term.